 Jamie Powell was born and raised in West Virginia.
-For the last decade New York City has been her home.
+For over a decade New York City has been her home.
 Jamie received her MFA and the Paul Robeson Emerging Artist Award from Mason Gross School of the Arts at Rutgers University in 2006.
-She has exhibited extensively over the last ten years including: FLUXspace in Philadelphia, Soil Gallery in Seattle, Momenta Art in Brooklyn, Garis & Hahn and Lesley Heller Workspace in New York.
+She has exhibited extensively over the last ten years including: FLUXspace in Philadelphia, Soil Gallery in Seattle, Momenta Art in Brooklyn, Morgan and Lehman, Freight + Volume, Garis & Hahn, Lesley Heller Workspace in New York.
 She has received grants from the Geraldine R. Dodge Foundation, Vermont Studio Center and Pratt Institute.
-She is a faculty member at Pratt Insititue and a Teaching Artist for the Studio In A School Foundation as well as co-teaches the Lincoln Center Summer Intensive Boot Camp.
+She is a faculty member at Pratt Institute and a Teaching Artist for the Studio In A School Foundation as well as co-teaches the Lincoln Center Summer Intensive Boot Camp.
 Currently, she lives and works in Queens, New York where in 2014 she Co-founded an artist-run-studio and project space called Reservoir Art Space.

 Born to an Appalachian family of farmers and factory workers encouraged a humble culture of reuse, repurposing, patching and stitching.
 My mother’s hobby turned main source of income, antique dealing, or junk dealing as we called it, trained my eye.
 Over the years, I was taught to analyze forms, qualities, and details of objects that others would often overlook to find treasure amongst the discarded.

 Splotch!
-Published by Neumeraki wit essays by Robert C. Morgan and Eileen Jeng can be purchased at neumeraki.com
+Published by Neumeraki with essays by Robert C. Morgan and Eileen Jeng can be purchased at neumeraki.com

 Surface tension reviewed in Art Report and Art Slant:

 Interview by Valerie Brennen for Studio Critical in June, 2015